erikpr1994/peakHealth/src/features/feature-flags/FEATURE_FLAG_SYSTEM.md

 1.  **Component Request**: A React component initiates the process by calling the `useFeatureFlag` hook with an array of feature names it needs to check.
 2.  **Context Access**: The `useFeatureFlag` hook accesses the `FeatureFlagProvider` to get the current state and the `isEnabled` function.
+3.  **Public Flags Load**: For all users (authenticated and unauthenticated), the system first loads public feature flags via `/api/feature-flags/public`.
+4.  **User-Specific Flags Load**: For authenticated users, the system then loads user-specific flags via `/api/feature-flags` with proper role/group filtering.
+5.  **Role/Group Filtering**: The `get_user_feature_flags` database function filters flags based on the user's roles and groups, ensuring users only see features they're authorized for.
-3.  **Cache Check**: The `FeatureFlagProvider` first checks the `featureFlagCache` to see if the requested data is already available and not expired.
+6.  **Cache Check**: The `FeatureFlagProvider` checks the `featureFlagCache` to see if the requested data is already available and not expired.
 If it is, the provider immediately uses the cached data (Cache Hit).
-4.  **Cache Miss & RPC Call**: If the data is not in the cache (a "cache miss"), the provider makes an RPC call to the Supabase backend.
+7.  **Cache Miss & API Call**: If the data is not in the cache (a "cache miss"), the provider makes API calls to the backend.
-5.  **Database Query**: The `get_user_feature_flags` function in the database is executed.
-It queries the relevant tables to determine which flags are active for the current user and environment.
+8.  **Database Query**: The database functions query the relevant tables to determine which flags are active for the current user and environment.
-6.  **Data Return**: The database function returns the flag data to the `FeatureFlagProvider`.
+9.  **Data Return**: The database functions return the filtered flag data to the `FeatureFlagProvider`.
-7.  **Cache Update**: The provider updates the `featureFlagCache` with the newly fetched data for future requests.
+10. **Cache Update**: The provider updates the `featureFlagCache` with the newly fetched data for future requests.
-8.  **State Provision**: The `FeatureFlagProvider` makes the latest state (flags and `isLoading` status) available to the hook.
+11. **State Provision**: The `FeatureFlagProvider` makes the latest state (flags and `isLoading` status) available to the hook.
-9.  **Hook Return**: The `useFeatureFlag` hook returns the final state to the calling component.
+12. **Hook Return**: The `useFeatureFlag` hook returns the final state to the calling component.
-10. **UI Render**: The component uses the flag's status to render the appropriate UI.
+13. **UI Render**: The component uses the flag's status to render the appropriate UI.

 ## Features

-- **User Type Targeting**: Target features based on user types (regular, trainer, physio, admin)
+- **User Role Targeting**: Target features based on user roles (basic, premium, admin)
-- **User Group Targeting**: Target features based on user groups (beta, premium, early_access)
+- **User Group Targeting**: Target features based on user groups (free, beta_testers, premium)
 - **Environment Support**: Different configurations for development, staging, and production
+- **Security Filtering**: Database-level filtering ensures users only see features they're authorized for
+- **Public Flags**: Support for flags available to all users (no authentication required)
 - **Caching**: Built-in caching for performance optimization
 - **Monitoring Ready**: Infrastructure for future monitoring integration
 - **Audit Trail**: Track changes to feature flags